shadowed1/sucros/README.md

 ### How does this work?

 - Uses `mkfifo` for bidirectional communication between crosh shell and VT-2 when prepending `sucrose` or `sudo` to command.
 - The daemon uses `read` to passively wait for use of its fifo before it replies back.
-- Fully atomic and ephemeral without any buffer.
+- Fully atomic and ephemeral without any buffer; stdout goes directly to TTY.
 - Dynamically creates/removes sudo alias if sudo is disabled.

 <br>